natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 Designing and implementing the logic directly using gates like AND, OR, NOT, NAND, NOR, etc., rather than relying on a ROM to store the outputs leads to a more efficient design (smaller unit, cheaper unit, less power drawn), but it is challenging to do so and to test because it is prone to errors.

 Studying **boolean algebra and minimization** is essential for **optimizing SOP-based and gate-level designs**, reducing the number of gates, transistors, power consumption, and delay for more efficient implementations.

+You <span class="orange-bold">won't</span> be required to design or draw circuits from scratch in this course.
+Instead, you'll be given pre-designed circuits, and your task will be to analyze and trace their behavior.

 # Appendix